Classic Car Restoration

 The mechanical labor rate for Classic Car Restoration $135.00 per hour.

-If you do any custom work or decide to build a restomod it will and time and labor to your project.
+Therefore If you do any custom work or decide to build a resto-mod it will more time and add labor to your project.

 You have got to have all of your ducks in a row and know what you want to accomplish when you restore your classic car.

-It is very important that you know what you want so it can be delivered and you will love it.
+It is very important that you know what you want so you know what the outcome should be.

 I suggest that you do as much of the work as possible yourself and when you need help contact a shop.

-But do your research, we get calls from people every day that have been ripped off by a fly by night shop or a shop that doesn’t usually work on classic cars.
+But do your research, we get calls from people every day that have been ripped off by a fly by night shop.

-The shops that don’t specialize in classic cars don’t like a project that is in their shop for a long period of time, they like the quick in and out of the new cars.
+The shops that don’t specialize in classic cars don’t like a project that is in their shop for a long period of time.

 They are now used to classic cars and the process of elimination to locate a problem and fix it.